TariqAHassan/alsek/docs/guided_tour.md

 ## CLI

-Alsek's command line interface (CLI) provides an easy way to bring a pool of workers to be online to process tasks.
+Alsek's command line interface (CLI) provides an easy way to bring a pool of workers online to process tasks for which we can provide the definition.

 Each worker pool relies on a `Consumer` to pull messages written to the backend by the `Broker`.
 When the worker pool reaches capacity, it will pause the stream of data from the consumer.